How to bypass “Will damage your computer” malware warning

 Method 3: disable Gatekeeper for a single app

 Disabling Gatekeeper for a single app works by bypassing the security check that Gatekeeper normally performs when you try to open an app.
-This means that you can open the app even if it has not been signed by a developer that Apple trusts.
+This means that you can open the app even if it hasn't been signed by a developer that Apple trusts.
 To disable Gatekeeper for a single app, you can follow these steps:

-1. Launch the Terminal launch terminal mac
+Launch the Terminal

 Method 4: delete malicious files and apps